BurnyCoder/auto-picbreeder/README.md

 # Picbreeder

-An interactive evolutionary art platform that uses neural networks (NEAT/CPPNs) to evolve images without any training data.
+Picbreeder but LLMs can play the role of humans.
+Picbreeder evolves images without any training data using Compositional Pattern Producing Networks (CPPNs) evolved by NEAT (NeuroEvolution of Augmenting Topologies).

 ## About